 Safe operation is fundamental to modern ferry operations.
-In the United States, ferries fall under the regulatory purview of the USCG mandated by the U.S. Code of Federal Regulations, primarily Title 33, Navigation and Navigable Waters, and Title 46, Shipping.
-AMHS vessels are also overseen by a third-party classification society, ABS, which sets requirements for construction and adherence to a formal Safety Management System (SMS).
+In the U.S., ferries fall under the regulatory purview of the USCG mandated by the U.S. Code of Federal Regulations, primarily Title 33, Navigation and Navigable Waters, and Title 46, Shipping.
+AMHS vessels, except for M/V Lituya, are also overseen by a third-party classification society, ABS, which sets requirements for construction and adherence to a formal Safety Management System (SMS).
 Safety is designed into the vessels, overseen during construction, and verified through periodic inspections.

-A recent evaluation of AMHS12 noted "a strong reference to safety from its discussions with crew members across the fleet."
+A recent evaluation of AMHS18 noted "a strong reference to safety from its discussions with crew members across the fleet."
 However, the evaluation identified several specific risk areas: